Memory loss: When to seek help

 A number of conditions — not only Alzheimer's disease — can cause memory loss in older adults.
 Getting a prompt diagnosis and appropriate care is important.By Mayo Clinic Staff

 Some degree of memory problems, as well as a modest decline in other thinking skills, is a fairly common part of aging.
-There's a difference, however, between normal changes in memory and the type of memory loss associated with Alzheimer's disease and related disorders.
+There's a difference, however, between normal changes in memory and memory loss associated with Alzheimer's disease and related disorders.
 And some memory problems are the result of treatable conditions.

 Memory loss and aging